| Package | Year | Description | Metrics |

 Emerging Research Themes

-- Sustainable Finance Analytics: ESG integration and climate risk modeling
+- Sustainable finance analytics: ESG integration and climate risk modelling.

 Methodology Innovation